Best Sightseeing Attractions in Santa Barbara: Fun Tours and More!

 9 Santa Barbara Trolley

 Travel the sights of Santa Barbara in one of Santa Barbara Trolley's nostalgic, open-air trolley cars.
 Offering 90-minute, fully-narrated tours, Santa Barbara Trolley is a fun and affordable excursion that packs in a lot of local color.
 Tour guides share their knowledge about popular landmarks, like the Santa Barbara Harbor and Stearns Wharf.
 The open sides of the trolleys allow you to easily capture your favorite scened on camera.
 Tour prices are good for the entire day of purchase, so you can hop off at any site that interests you and reboard later in the day.
 Santa Barbara Trolley can also be chartered for private parties, weddings and wine tasting tours.
 (805-965-0353)

 8 Old Mission Santa Barbara

-A joint effort of Franciscan vision and Chumash Indian labor, this graceful structure was founded by Franciscan Friar Fermín de Lasuén on the Feast of St. Barbara, December 4th, 1786.
+A joint effort of Franciscan vision and Chumash Indian labor, this graceful structure was founded by Franciscan Friar Fermin de Lasuen on the Feast of St. Barbara, December 4th, 1786.
 Architectural details were reworked until the 1830s.
-Referred to as "Queen of the Missions" for its graceful beauty, the Old Mission Santa Barbara is the tenth of the twenty-one missions built in California.
+Referred to as "Queen of the Missions" for its graceful beauty, the Old Mission Santa Barbara is the tenth of the 21 missions built in California.
 It features twin bell towers and affords outstanding views of the city.
 Daily tours are available, and remnants of early mission structures (mill, reservoir, kiln, etc.) can also be seen, along with sacred artifacts.
 An onsite gift shop features jewelry, statues, religious artifacts and more.
+Don't miss the beautiful rose garden across the way!
 (805-682-4713, 805-682-4149)

 7 Stearns Wharf